-In our project, the Scandinavian or "social democratic" regime is represented by Sweden and Denmark.
-Both of these countries are characterized by
+In our project, the Scandinavian, or 'social democratic', regime is represented by Sweden and Denmark.
+Both of these countries are characterised by:

-- very high levels of total employment, - very high levels of female participation in the labor market, - very high levels of taxation, - very generous social policy, providing high levels of income replacement in cases of involuntary inactivity and in old age as well as comprehensive social services for the young, for the sick and handicapped, and for the aged, and by - very low levels of wage differentiation and income inequality.
+- very high levels of total employment; - very high levels of female participation in the labour market; - very high levels of taxation; - very generous social policy, providing high levels of income replacement in cases of involuntary inactivity and in old age as well as comprehensive social services for the young, for the sick and handicapped, and for the aged; - very low levels of wage differentiation and income inequality.

-Both countries have succeeded in creating a virtuous cycle in which the expansion of publicly provided child care, pre-school education, health care, and home care for the aged did free married women to seek employment in the formal labor market, while providing both the jobs which they could fill and the political support to sustain higher levels of taxation.
-As a consequence, public sector employment in the Scandinavian countries is almost twice the OECD-18 average (Table 4).
+Both countries have succeeded in creating a virtuous cycle, in which the expansion of publicly provided child care, pre-school education, health care, and home care for the aged has freed married women to seek employment in the formal labour market, while providing both the jobs they could fill and the political support to sustain higher levels of taxation.
+As a consequence, public sector employment in the Scandinavian countries is almost twice the OECD-18 average.

 Business employment, by contrast, is slightly below average.
-However, industrial employment as well as overall employment in the exposed sectors (Table 1) are above the average in both countries.
-Sweden, it is true, suffered a dramatic decline in the 1990s - which, however, has been caused by a combination of unfortunate domestic policy choices and international constellations that do not seem related to specific vulnerabilities of the Swedish welfare state to international competition.
+However, industrial employment as well as overall employment in the exposed sectors are above the average in both countries.
+Sweden, it is true, suffered a dramatic decline in the 1990s - which was, however, caused by a combination of unfortunate domestic policy choices and international conditions that do not seem related to specific vulnerabilities of the Swedish welfare state to international competition.
 Thus, the relative weakness in business employment must be located in the sheltered sector.
-In some fields (ISIC 9), private services will be crowded out by the large public sector, but the weakness is also visible in ISIC 6 (Table 4) where public services play no role.
+In some fields (ISIC 9), private services are crowded out by the large public sector, but the weakness is also visible in ISIC 6 where public services play no role.

 The explanation for the relative weakness of private service employment seems straightforward.
-Both Denmark an Sweden have strong unions committed to solidaristic wage policies which, together with reservation wages pushed up by generous income replacement ratios, have reduced D5/D1 wage differentials to the lowest level among OECD countries (Table 6).
-In other words, unskilled workers receive relatively high wages in Sweden and Denmark.
-As a consequence, one should expect that the less productive consumer and household services are squeezed out of the market (Iversen and Wren 1998) - presumably by self-service and do-it-yourself activities and by the "unofficial economy".
+Both Denmark and Sweden have strong unions committed to solidaristic wage policies which, together with reservation wages pushed up by generous income replacement ratios, have reduced wage differentials, i.e. the relation of normal to bottom wages of both sexes